-With respect to account minimums, for individual clients the standard minimum account size is \$5,000,000, while for institutional clients the standard minimum account size is \$10,000,000.
-The standard minimum account size for separately managed small cap accounts is \$500,000 for both individuals and institutions.
-Adviser may grant exceptions to these standard minimum-account-size thresholds where new accounts are related to existing accounts or are related to each other, where new accounts have anticipated capital additions or where new clients are considered "friends of the firm" with long-standing individual or institutional relationships to Adviser.
+With respect to account minimums, for All Cap individual clients the standard minimum account size is \$5,000,000, while for All Cap institutional clients the standard minimum account size is \$10,000,000.
+The minimum portfolio size for Midcap and Small Cap individual accounts is \$1,000,000.
+The minimum portfolio size for Midcap and Small Cap institutional clients is \$5,000,000.
+Adviser may grant exceptions to these standard minimum-account-size thresholds where new accounts are related to each other, where new accounts have anticipated capital additions or where new clients are considered "friends of the firm" with long-standing individual or institutional relationships to Adviser.
 There are also some older accounts that over time have fallen below the minimum fee and asset size owing to withdrawals or depreciation of assets.
 Accounts are never terminated solely because they may fall below a given minimum due to withdrawals over time or market decline.